How can we self-monitor our health?

 "Habit trackers can also be purchased as paper journals if you prefer to use a more traditional method of tracking your medications," adds Gidley.
 "Some people like to have a list to tick off manually so they know they've taken the medicine - keep it with your medications."

-Medication Assistant is another new feature which, when enabled, will send you information to help you manage your medication more effectively.
+Medication Assistant is another feature that will send you information to help you manage your medication more effectively.
 It can send you content and notifications tailored to the medication you're currently taking.
 Having a better understanding of your medications can help you to get the most out of them.

 Help from your pharmacist and GP